tolicodes/articles/outlines/api-scraping.md

 ### Libraries vs Roll Your Own
-Generally, when you are going to scraping a well known API, such as Twitter, there will be multiple
+Generally, when you are going to scraping a well known API, such as Twitter, there will be [multiple](https://www.npmjs.com/package/twitter) [node](https://www.npmjs.com/package/node-twitter-api) [packages](https://github.com/ttezel/twit) to choose from.
+I strongly suggest using those packages, at least in the beginning because they take care of:
+* authentication
+* the http request headers and body

 ### Setting up our example app - Twitter scraper